-

-Click & collect TWD in as little as 60 seconds*.
+Click & Collect New Taiwan Dollars (TWD) in as little as 60 seconds.*

-• Visit your local participating M&S store to buy Taiwan Dollars.
-With stores nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at a time that suits you.
+Buy New Taiwan Dollars in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy New Taiwan Dollars at a time that suits you.

 Why buy Taiwan Dollars from M&S Travel Money?